Meningococcemia is an acute and potentially life-threatening infection of the bloodstream.

 Early treatment results in a good outcome.
 When shock develops, the outcome is less certain.

 Go to the emergency room immediately if you have symptoms of meningococcemia.
-Call your doctor if you have been around someone with the disease.
+Call your health care provider if you have been around someone with the disease.

 Preventive antibiotics for family members and contacts are often recommended.
 Speak with your health care provider about this option.

-A vaccine that covers some -- but not all -- strains of meningococcus is recommended for children age 11 or 12.
+A vaccine that covers some, but not all, strains of meningococcus is recommended for children age 11 or 12.
 A booster is given at age 16.
 Unvaccinated college students who live in dormitories should also consider receiving this vaccine.
 It should be given a few weeks before they first move into the dorm.
-Talk to your doctor about the appropriate use of this vaccine.
+Talk to your provider about the appropriate use of this vaccine.

 Meningococcal septicemia; Meningococcal blood poisoning; Meningococcal bacteremia

 Stephens DS.
 Neisseria meningitidis infections.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 306.
+Philadelphia, PA: Elsevier Elsevier; 2011:chap 306.